tgh-apil/BVM-Evaluation/README.md

 [TOC]

 ## Abstract
-**Background** Bag-valve-mask (BVM) devices, also known as manual resuscitators, are critical equipment in acute care, and are used routinely for short term manual ventilation as well as for pre-oxygenation prior to short procedures (such as ECT) or endotracheal intubation and initiation of mechanical ventilation.
-Unanticipated results during an unrelated experiment raise concerns regarding the performance of BVM models in use at our center.
+**Background**: Bag-valve-mask (BVM) manual resuscitators are critical equipment in acute care, used for short-term manual ventilation and for pre-oxygenation prior to short procedures or endotracheal intubation.
+Anecdotal clinical experience suggested significant variability in performance during spontaneous ventilation.
+**Objectives**: Based on unexpected finding of highly variable inspiratory resistance in BVMs during testing of another device, we sought to formally evaluate inspiratory resistance and competence of the inspiratory/expiratory control valve during simulated spontaneous negative-pressure inspiration
+(NPI).
+Three common models were tested: Ambu Bag Spur II, CAREstream CARE-BVM, and Laerdal LSR.

-**Methods** We evaluated inspiratory resistance and competence of the inspiratory/expiratory valve systems in 3 models of BVM available at our hospital (3 samples/model).
-Inspiratory flow and resistance were measured with expiratory ports open vs. blocked.
-If device valves are competent the state of the expiratory port should have no impact on inspiratory flow resistance.
-Testing was consistent with procedure outlined in CSA-Z10651-4-08 (R2018): Lung ventilators — Part 4: Particular requirements for operator-powered resuscitators, section A.4.8 (CSA revision of ISO 10651-4:2002), with the addition of testing under blocked expiratory port condition that is not included in the CSA/ISO standard.
+**Methods**: Inspiratory flow and associated pressure drops were measured with expiratory ports either open or blocked.
+If the valve is competent inspiratory resistance should be unaffected by expiratory port obstruction.
+Testing was consistent with procedures outlined in CSA-Z10651-4-08 (R2018): Lung ventilators — Part 4: Particular requirements for operator-powered resuscitators, section A.4.8 (CSA revision of ISO 10651-4:2002) with the addition of the blocked expiratory port condition that is not included in the standard.

-**Results** All samples from two models (Laerdal LSR, Ambu Spur II) showed anticipated behaviour with no effect of expiratory port blockage on inspiratory flow and resistance, though several of the samples from these two models had inspiratory pressure drops that measured as much as 10% above the maximal limit of 5 cm H~2~O prescribed by CSA-Z10651-4-08(R2018).

-All three samples of the third model, CARE-BVM showed lower values of inspiratory pressure drop [mean(SD)= 3.0(0.26) cm H~2~O], but showed consistent and significant increases in inspiratory resistance when the expiratory port was blocked, with pressure drops of 7.8(0.72) cm H~2~O, significantly exceeding the 5 cm H~2~0 limit.
-This suggests significant entrainment of outside air during negative pressure inspiration, via a leaking expiratory valve.
-To confirm this we directly measured entrained air flow from the expiratory port.
-At 50 L/min of inspiratory flow **43-74% of inspiratory gas consisted of room air from the expiratory valve** instead of flowing through the self-inflating reservoir of the BVM.
-This corresponds to a calculated **delivered oxygen fraction of 40-60%** assuming a perfect face seal and 100% oxygen flow from the BVM reservoir.
+**Results**: All three samples of the CARE-BVM showed showed consistent and significant increases in inspiratory resistance with expiratory port blocked (pressure drops 7.8 (0.72) cm H2O at 50 L/min).
+This suggested significant entrainment of air from the expiratory port during NPI.
+We then measured expiratory port flow during inspiration.
+At 50 L/min, 43-74% of inspiratory gas was entrained air from the expiratory port.
+This corresponds to a calculated delivered oxygen fraction of 40-60%.
+All samples of LSR and Spur II showed anticipated behavior with no effect of expiratory blockage on inspiratory resistance.
+However, some samples had inspiratory pressure drops up to 10% above the limit of 5 cmH2sub>O prescribed by CSA/ISO.

-**Conclusion** Our results raise a significant safety concern regarding the performance of CARE-BVM devices in spontaneously breathing patients suggesting that these patients may often be receiving a significantly lower concentration of oxygen than assumed by care providers.
-However, the technical standard (ISO/CSA-Z 10651-4-08) required by Health Canada and FDA does not explicitly mandate competence of the valves and only requires delivery of 35% oxygen at an external flow 15 L/min of oxygen flow into the device, meaning that the CARE-BVM devices appears to meet the explicit requirements regarding inspiratory resistance and oxygen provision.
+**Conclusion**: The performance of CARE-BVM deviates significantly from common clinical expectations.
+However, the technical standard (ISO/CSA-Z 10651-4-08) applied by regulators does not explicitly mandate competence of the patient valve and requires delivery of only 35% oxygen at a line flow of
-**There is significant inconsistency between clinician expectations, device performance and regulatory requirements for BVM devices**.
+15 L/min, with the ability to increase this to 85% with the addition of a reservoir.
+The CARE-BVM therefore meets the requirements for inspiratory resistance and oxygen provision as explicitly stated in the standard. **Performance of BVMs for spontaneously ventilating patients is critically variable across models and is not well defined by current standards.** Providers who intend to use BVMs for pre-oxygenation of spontaneously ventilating patients should exercise caution and evaluate the capabilities of the specific device at hand.

-## Background
+## Introduction
 Bag-valve-mask (BVM) devices are critical pieces in the respiratory support armament of modern health care, providing high concentration oxygen and potentially ventilatory support across a range of acute and intensive care settings.
 The ingenious combination of valves and reservoir chambers in BVMs allows them to 1) function with or without a pressurized gas source and 2) efficiently provide concentrations of inspired oxygen approaching 100% using low to moderate unpressurized gas flows.

 During the COVID-19 pandemic and especially during the acute ventilator shortages of the first wave, the availability and versatility of BVMs led them to become the cornerstone of numerous strategies to provide invasive and non-invasive respiratory support for patients unable to access regular ventilators.
 The majority of emergency use ventilator initiatives relied on the use of reservoir and valve assemblies from BVMs to greatly simplify the design of emergency ventilators.